Frequently asked questions

 +----[SHA256]-----+

 1. First login to Star with display forwarding.
+For example:

 $ srun -N 1 -t 1:0:0 --pty bash -I # reserve and log in on a compute node

-Where can I find an example of job script?
+Where can I find example job scripts?

 When will my job start?